magsoft2/Perfon.Net/README.md

 ### Perfon.WebApi
 A wrapper for painless use Perfon with Web Api 2 projects.
-It provides Web Api for getting perf. counters through Web by /perfcounters and /perfcounters?name={perfcounterName}
+It provides Web Api for getting performance counters and built-in dashboard: get counters list: api/perfcounters get values for selected counter: api/perfcounters?name={name} html page dashboard iwth visualization of counters: api/perfcountersui html div: api/perfcountersuipanel
-Also it provides /perfcountersUI API, which return a html page with counters visualiation dashboard.
 	How to use:
 1. Add a reference to Perfon.WebApi.
 2. Use it after Web Api application configuration code: